What Your Food Cravings Are Trying to Tell You

 Instead of reacting automatically, take a short pause.
 Cravings often feel urgent, but they usually pass if you give yourself a moment to step back.

+Ask a simple question: What does my body actually need right now?.
 In many cases, the answer is not the food itself.
 It is something deeper:

 • hydration after a long period without water